Smartphone voice recognition software has been a work in progress since 1932, when Bell Labs researchers were trying to understand speech perception.

 Most new computers already come with speech recognition, and you can even speak commands to your car to change the volume, adjust the temperature and change course in a GPS system.

-Native speech recognition software will greatly replace the need to type responses and should continue to drive business in positive and effective ways.
+Native speech recognition software and voice recognition in phones will greatly replace the need to type responses and should continue to drive business in positive and effective ways.